ethereum/ethereum-org-website/src/content/defi/index.md

 You can think of DeFi in layers:

 1. The blockchain – Ethereum contains the transaction history and state of accounts.
-2. The assets – ETH and the other tokens (currencies).
+2. The assets – [ETH](/eth/) and the other tokens (currencies).
-3. The protocols – a smart contract that provideds the functionality, for example the service that allows for decentralized lending of the assets.
+3. The protocols – [smart contracts](/glossary/#smart-contract) that provide the functionality, for example a service that allows for decentralized lending of assets.
-4. The applications – the products we use to manage and access the protocols.
+4. [The applications](/dapps/) – the products we use to manage and access the protocols.

 ## Build DeFi {#build-defi}